Answers to Your

 Who will benefit from PGx?

 If a medication is unsafe or won't work for you, wouldn't you want to know?
 Over 95% of people in the US carry at least one high risk genetic variant, suggesting that when prescribed relevant medications, adjustments may need to be considered to improve benefits and avoid side effects.
 The FDA has included PGx considerations for over 300 commonly prescribed medications.
-Sooner or later, everyone will benefit from understanding there PGx profile.
+Sooner or later, everyone will benefit from understanding their PGx profile.

 How is PGx tested?